What Is Foam Rolling & How Does It Help?

-Most people are aware of what foam rolling is at this point but for those of you that are unfamiliar…I will do my best to explain it.
+By now, most people know what foam rolling is, but for those who aren't familiar, I'll do my best to explain it.

-Foam rolling is a self-myofascial release (SMR) technique that is used by athletes and anyone in pursuit of pain relief and performance enhancement.
-The purpose is to inhibit overactive muscles.
-This form of stretching utilizes the concept of autogenic inhibition to improve soft tissue extensibility.
-It is said to be “autogenic” because the contracting agonist is inhibited by its’ own receptors.
-Reduction in soft-tissue tension decreases pain, restores normal muscle length-tension relationships, and improves function.
+Foam rolling is a self-myofascial release (SMR) technique employed by athletes and individuals seeking pain relief and enhanced performance.
+Its goal is to inhibit overactive muscles.
+This stretching method leverages the concept of autogenic inhibition to enhance soft tissue extensibility.
+It is termed “autogenic” because the contracting agonist is inhibited by its own receptors.
+Reducing soft-tissue tension alleviates pain, restores normal muscle length-tension relationships, and enhances function.

-This technique can be effective for many muscles, including gastrocnemius, latissimus dorsi, piriformis, adductors, quadriceps, hamstrings, the hip flexors, and thoracic spine (trapezius and rhomboids), and TFL.
-It is accomplished by rolling the foam roller under each muscle group until a tender area is found, and maintaining pressure on the tender area for 10-40 seconds.
-You are basically using your body weight.
+This method can be effective for various muscles, such as the gastrocnemius, latissimus dorsi, piriformis, adductors, quadriceps, hamstrings, hip flexors, and the thoracic spine (trapezius and rhomboids), as well as the TFL.
+It involves rolling the foam roller beneath each muscle group until a sensitive spot is found, then applying pressure on that spot for 10-40 seconds.
+Essentially, you are utilizing your body weight.

 http://www.amazon.com(many different kinds of foam rollers)